Smailya/Track-your-spending/README.md

 # budget-tracker

-In this series for Android development with Kotlin for beginners, you will learn how to make a budget tracker app from start to finish.
-Together, through 7 lessons, we'll build this application, a budget tracker where:
+In this series for Android development with Kotlin for beginners, you will learn how to make a budget tracker app from start to finish. you can :

-- You can set budgets
+-  set budgets
-- You can track your expenses
+-  track your expenses
-- You can add and update transactions, remove and undo the action
+-  add and update transactions, remove and undo the action
-- And the transactions will be persistent in your phone memory
+-  the transactions will be persistent in your phone memory

 At the end of this series you will learn about